6 Free Things To Do In Denver

-Taking place in the world’s largest, single-site brewery, this 30-minute self-guided tour takes you through the continuous malting, brewing and packing stages of the brewery.
+Taking place in the world’s largest, single-site brewery, this 30-minute self-guided Coors Brewery tour takes you through the continuous malting, brewing and packing stages of the brewery.

 The tour finishes in the ‘fresh beer room’, where visitors are invited to sit on ice-cube stools in a refrigerated room to sample selected brews to complete the tour.

-Post tour and beer sampling, an historical display features old photographs and other historic memorabilia such as beer cans and bottles, before exiting via the brewery’s gift-shop.
+Post-tour and beer sampling, a historical display features old photographs and other historic memorabilia such as beer cans and bottles, before exiting via the brewery’s gift shop.

 When: Thursday to Monday (closed Tuesday and Wednesday)